LGN520/farreach-public/README.md

 			- `cd nocache`
 			- Run `su` to enter root mode
 			- Run `bash localscripts/stopswitchtestbed.sh` to stop switch OS and other daemon processes
+	+ Note: you can run `bash scripts/stopall.sh` manually under {main client} in case that some processses are NOT killed

 ## 2.2 Workload Analysis & Dump Keys